 The Sunscreen Debate – Chemical vs. Mineral

-It’s summer and although you should wear sunscreen all year round, with the heat you typically have more skin exposed.
+It’s summer and although you should wear sunscreen all year round to keep your over 50 skin from looking older than it should, with the heat you typically have more skin exposed.
 This sparked a conversation about sunscreen in my Aqua Fitness class last week.
 There is a lot of confusion about the recent claims that some are bad for you.
 Frustrated that I could not answer questions such as; Which ones are bad for you?
 Why are they bad?
 What options do we have?
 I dug into to see what I could find.

 There are two different types of Sunscreen and they work in different ways:

 Chemical Based These are ABSORBED into your body and the chemicals protect you by absorbing the sun’s rays.
 Ingredients you may see on labels include avobenzone, oxybenzone, Mexoryl SX and SL, octocrylene, homosalate and octisalate.

 Mineral Based These don’t get absorbed into your body at all.
 They sit on top of your skin and REFLECT the sun’s rays.
 There are two ingredients you’ll see, usually in combination: zinc oxide and titanium dioxide.